-The American Megatrends BIOS Update process is the 2nd of a 2-part series on the AMIBIOS.
+The American Megatrends BIOS Update process is the second part of in the series on the AMIBIOS.

-I would advise to read through this how to article first, before attempting a BIOS update.
+I strongly advise reading through this how to article first, before attempting a BIOS update.

 If you are still unsure, please DO NOT attempt to update.
-Contact your local Small Business Computer Repair shop, or call your computer makers support line for advice.
+Contact your local computer repair shop, or call your computer makers support line for advice.

-Part 1 of this tutorial series introduces your to the AMIBIOS, the beep codes if there is a fault, and the BIOS Setup Utility.
+Part 1 introduces you to the AMIBIOS, the beep codes if there is a fault, and the BIOS Setup Utility.

 Step 5 gives you the opportunity to share your expertise of BIOS updates.
 Is it a good idea or not?
 Do you know of a better way to update computer BIOS programs?
-Don't keep your knowledge to yourself.
-Share it with the world!
+Share your knowledge!

 An American Megatrends BIOS Update is sometimes necessary because, like any other software, improvements are made to improve stability and performance.